globalseismology/avni-courses.solid-earth-fundamentals/docs/Admin/conda/README_Conda.md

 Conda Environments Guide
 =================

-AVNI can be installed with various combinations of packages.
+This course can be installed with various combinations of packages.
 We have tested the following sets of packages.
 Please feel free to update these files or create new ones that work for specific applications.
-* `environment.yml` — Base version that all public CIG users should use.
-Excludes modules for documentation and applets.
+* `environment_base.yml` — Base version that was provided by Princeton research computing as the default GEO203 environment on Jupyter for Classes servers on Adroit.
+Excludes several modules necessary for the course.
-* `environment_doc.yml` — The version for creating documentation and testing through Travis CI includes doc modules such as sphinx but exclude applets.
-* `environment_devel.yml` — The version that all core developers and maintainers should use.
-Most comprehensive and up to date.
-* `environment_atlas3d.yml` — The version for model assimilation on tiger/tigressdata
-* `environment_maps.yml` - Version for making maps with cartopy, pygmt and other plotting tools
+* `environment_fall2022.yml` — The working version for the Fall 2022 semester.
+Includes cv2 through pip as a way to install it with conda was not found.

 Jupyter Notebooks
 ================

 We can individually register each environment you want to show in your kernels list.
-If you have many environments this might be preferable because it allows you to register and un-register your environment kernels which could help keep that list tidy.
+If you have many environments this might be preferable because it allows you to register and un-register your environment kernels which could help keep that list tidy. ipykernel module is needed to see the environment options listed on the right of Jupyter notebooks.

-In your new environment install ipykernel

-`(new-env)$ conda install ipykernel`

-2. Register the kernel spec with Jupyter using the following command.
-The `--name=` argument will set the name you see in Jupyter Notebooks for this environment’s kernel (so you can call it whatever you want but using the environment’s name might be wise).

-`(new-env)$ipython kernel install --user --name=new-env`

-3. Now new-env will be displayed in your list of kernels (no need to restart Jupyter Notebook — just reload the page in your browser).

-4. When you want to un-register that kernel spec (remove the environment’s kernel from the list of available kernels) use the following command:

-`$jupyter kernelspec uninstall new-env`